laserkelvin/PySpecTools/README.md

 `conda` is the preferred way of maintaining software environments, and `poetry` is used to manage Python package dependencies.

-PySpecTools is designed to work with Python 3.7+, and so starting from scratch:
+As of PySpecTools 4.6.1, the installation is intended to be significantly more straightforward with PyPI releases; in a given Python environment, just run:

+`pip install PySpecTools`

+Alternatively, if you're having issues, we recommend creating a new Python environment within `conda`; with Python 3.7+:

 1. `conda create -n pst python=3.7`
 2. `conda activate pst`